All Episodes

 All right.

-When we come back, okay, you're gonna meet a mayor that actually turned a tenth city in his city into a thriving city, and frankly, this model ought be duplicated by other failing big cities.
+When we come back, okay, you're going to meet a mayor that actually turned a tense city in his city into a thriving city.

 What the hell?

-Ooh, Jesus.
+Oh, Jesus.

-My God, you can smell the dead animals.
+Oh, my God, you can smell the dead animals.

 This morning, I left my community of Baltimore, a drug-infested area where a lot of the drugs that we're talking about today have already taken the lives of so many children.

-The same children that I watched 14 or 15 years ago as they grew up now walking around like zombies.
+The same children that I watched 14 or 15 years ago as they grew up, now walking around like zombies.

-The fact of the matter is that America is the wealthiest country in the history of the world.
+The fact of the matter is, is that America is the wealthiest country in the history of the world.

 You would think that you were in a third world country.